Withdrawal and Cancellation Policy

-Please note that riders under the age of 18 are welcome to register and compete in the Reef to Reef, but are required to complete a Minors Waiver.
+Please note that riders under the age of 18 are welcome to register and compete in the Reef to Reef, but are required to complete have an adult complete their waiver.

 Mountain Bike Australia Membership

-To be eligible to race every rider is required to hold a valid race membership with Mountain Bike Australia, either an Annual Race Membership or Race Licence.
+To be eligible to race every rider is required to hold a valid race membership with Mountain Bike Australia, either a Mountain Bike Australia existing member Race Membership or an event Race Licence.

-Annual Membership: You must hold a valid annual membership to Mountain Bike Australia for the current season.
-You will need to enter your membership number at time of registration.
+Race Membership: You must hold a valid race membership to Mountain Bike Australia for the current season.
+You will need to enter your membership number at registration.

 - Your bike!
 Checked and running soundly